arsen-geek/between_methods_and_theories/README.md

 Experimental items for the research of unmarked plural.

-Columns with '''_eng''' contain translations of the original sentences in Russian.
+Columns with ```_eng``` contain translations of the original sentences in Russian.
 Only Russian sentences were used in the experiments.